EAS Station Theory of Operation

 - Workflow UI (

-webapp/eas/workflow.py) guides operators through selecting alert types, confirming text-to-speech narration, and previewing SAME headers before release. - SAME Generator (
+webapp/eas/) guides operators through alert selection and SAME header preview - SAME Generator (

 SAME Protocol Deep Dive